 This is the conclusion of Gordon Katic’s documentary The End of Civilization Ecovillage, in which he tells the story of his visit to Ecovillage on Salt Spring Island.
 It was rebroadcast on the ECOreport as EcoReality on Salt Spring Island 2.

 EcoReality on Salt Spring Island 2

-The Terry Project is a cross-faculty program at UBC designed to educate undergraduate students on pressing global issues like climate change, poverty, conflict and disease.
+The End of Civilization Ecovillage was produced by the Terry Project, a cross-faculty program at UBC designed to educate undergraduate students on pressing global issues like climate change, poverty, conflict and disease.
 Recognizing that these problems demand a rich multi-dimensional understanding, our chief aim is to create forums that promote interdisciplinary dialogue between students of the humanities and students of the life sciences.
 By hosting a prominent speakers series, organizing a TEDx student conference, offering an interdisciplinary academic course, and fostering a vibrant online community, we inspire students across disciplines to come together to discuss issues of global import.

 (Image at top of page: Jan Steinman died his beard orange in what he describes as “a dare gone wrong.”
 (Gordon Katic/The Terry Project))